Asian shares lose ground after Wall Street stumble

 “The key point is that higher U.S. yields also tend to weigh on high-tech sectors by increasing their funding costs.”

-The 10-year Treasury note yield stood at 2.373 per cent after reaching 2.391 on Thursday, its highest in nearly two months.
-With more focus on the euro zone bond market’s rise in yields, Treasuries brushed off Thursday’s weaker-than-expected U.S. ADP employment data.

-The 10-year Japanese government bond (JGB) yield reached 0.105 per cent, its highest since February.
+The 10-year Japanese government bond (JGB) yield initially reached 0.105 per cent, its highest since February.

+But the rise prompted the Bank of Japan to act, pushing the 10-year JGB yield back to 0.085 per cent.
+The central bank, which has tasked itself to control the yield curve as a part of its easy policy, offered to buy an unlimited amount of 10-year JGBs on Friday in order to cap yields.

-In currencies, the euro was steady at $1.1421 after gaining about 0.6 per cent overnight as Thursday’s soft U.S. employment data weighed on the dollar.
+In currencies, the euro was little changed at $1.1412 after gaining about 0.6 per cent overnight as Thursday’s soft U.S. employment data weighed on the dollar.

+The dollar rose 0.5 per cent to 113.740 yen as the BOJ’s bond-buying operation weakened the Japanese currency.
+The dollar index was a shade higher at 95.930.

 Activity in the markets was limited ahead of the closely watched U.S. non-farm jobs report due later in the day.